pedrohenriqueofc05/Python_Script_Launcher/readme.md

 -   The launcher automatically adjusts its interface based on the number of scripts configured.
 -   For troubleshooting, check the console output (source version) or logs (if implemented in the built version).

+## Known Issues

+- No support for command line arguments
+- No support for older versions of python

 ## Building the Executable

 To build the executable version of the launcher: